hyosung11/Launch-School/Courses/journal.md

 11:36 Chatted with Alex today via Zoom and got a message from Michael.
 I'm still reviewing the assessment and updating my study guide.

 15:29 I got in the gym today and did basic lifts and was okay.
 I then played ping pong with Louis and let him win.
 How do I increase my ability to remember well?

+16:35 It's been a pretty good day.
+I liked that I got to lift heavy but not hard at the gym today.
+I will go tomorrow.
+Ready to relax and study more sitting down.